swapnilbose-code/data-analyst-portfolio/Sales-Dashboard/README.md

 - West region contributed the most to overall profit
 - Sales showed peak growth during Q4
 - Certain categories had high sales but low profit margins

+# Recommendations
+Focus on high-performing categories to maximize revenue Investigate low-profit products and optimize pricing or cost Allocate more resources to high-performing regions
+Use seasonal trends to plan inventory and marketing strategies

 # Conclusion
 The dashboard enables stakeholders to monitor performance and make data-driven decisions to improve profitability and sales strategy.